-  Exiled to bars, chopped and pre-packaged, drenched in noxious concoctions, the tossed salad deserves better.
-Host Alton Brown goes back to salad basics and pays homage to Caesar with Hail Caesar Salad and Veni Vedi Vinaigrette.
+Exiled to bars, chopped and pre-packaged and drenched in noxious concoctions, the tossed salad deserves better.
+Alton Brown goes back to salad basics and pays homage to Caesar with Hail Caesar Salad and Veni Vedi Vinaigrette.

 Why did the chicken cross the road?
-Probably to escape host Alton Brown who seems intent on defining the perfect Broiled, Butterflied Chicken that's out of the oven and bathed in sauce in under half an hour.
+Probably to escape Alton Brown, who is intent on defining the perfect Broiled, Butterflied Chicken that's out of the oven and bathed in sauce in under half an hour.

-You scream, I scream, but host Alton Brown would rather make his own ice cream ... and sorbet and granita.
-Learn the secrets the pros don't want you to know and find an ice cream machine that delivers the goods without breaking the bank.
-With recipes for Key Lime Sorbet, Serious Vanilla Ice Cream and Coffee Granita.
+You scream, I scream, but Alton Brown would rather make his own ice cream ... and sorbet and granita.
+Learn the secrets the pros don't want you to know, find an ice cream machine that delivers the goods without breaking the bank and get recipes for Key Lime Sorbet, Serious Vanilla Ice Cream and Coffee Granita.

-Searching for the perfect Southern Biscuit, host Alton Brown investigates flour, chemical leaveners and turns to his Grandmother for a pointer or two ... not to mention a few pointed comments.
-Plus, recipes for Scones and Shortcake.
+Searching for the perfect Southern Biscuit, Alton Brown investigates flour and chemical leaveners, and he turns to his grandmother for a pointer or two ... not to mention a few pointed comments.
+Plus, he shares recipes for Scones and Shortcake.

-Host Alton Brown journeys to the center of the onion and after rediscovering a kitchen classic, and debunking the mythology of tear-free onion cutting, emerges with a darned fine bowl of French Onion Soup.
+Alton Brown journeys to the center of the onion, and after rediscovering a kitchen classic and debunking the mythology of tear-free onion cutting, he emerges with a darned fine bowl of French Onion Soup.

-Host Alton Brown dives deep into the watery world of fish and finds that with three cooking methods under your belt, you can cook just about all of them: Includes recipes for Grilled Salmon Steaks, Striped Bass in Salt Dome and Pan Fried Fish.
+Alton Brown dives deep into the watery world of fish and finds that with three cooking methods under your belt, you can cook just about all of them.
+He shares recipes for Grilled Salmon Steaks, Striped Bass in Salt Dome and Pan Fried Fish.

-Part one of a recurring series looks at that king of pantry essentials: dried Pasta.
-Host Alton Brown explores different styles, the best cooking method (water is key), the tools you really need (big) and a different way of saucing.
+Part one of a recurring series looks at that king of pantry essentials: dried pasta.
+Alton Brown explores different styles, the best cooking method (water is key), the tools you really need (big) and a different way of saucing.

-Host Alton Brown delves into the dark world of chocolate, picks a pod, roasts some beans, questions mysterious guests, visits his shrink, makes a Chocolate Mousse and strikes on the ultimate chocolate recipe (Chocolate Lava Muffins).
+Alton Brown delves into the dark world of chocolate, picks a pod, roasts some beans, questions mysterious guests, visits his shrink, makes a Chocolate Mousse and strikes on the ultimate chocolate recipe, Chocolate Lava Muffins.